 In your emails, don’t forget to add links to your lead magnet, and a request that your recipients share your emails with others, and on social media.
 It’s always a good idea to have the email content on your website as well so it can be shared easily.

-Finally, do create a page on Facebook (if you have an account) and begin to share these links and advice there too.
-Let all your Facebook friends know and request them to like your page, or at a minimum to reshare your posts when they see them.
+Finally, do create a page on Facebook or LinkedIn (yes they are still good channels to advertise and raise awareness) and begin to share these links and advice there too.
+Let all your Facebook friends and LinkedIn connections know and request them to like your posts / page, or at a minimum to re-share your posts when they see them.
 Every month or so you can also spend $5-10 to “boost your post” on Facebook which is a way to pay Facebook to have your post seen by more people.

 Using this simple strategy and reminding people to help you spread the word in specific ways, you can increase your reach significantly.